Avanade/Beef/samples/My.Hr/docs/Employee-DB.md

 Once the configuration has been completed then the database can be created/updated, the code-generation performed, and the corresponding reference data loaded into the corresponding tables.

 At the command line execute the following command to perform.
-The log output will decribe all actions that were performed.
+The log output will describe all actions that were performed.

 ```
 dotnet run all